hasmhib/unit1-2024/Project/README.md

             print("Sorry, you have reached the limit to spend this month.") menu()
 ```
 My client wants to sort transactions by category (food, transport, cosmetics, clothes, subscriptions and others) so I used while loop and brackets [] to allow users to sort transactions by using number that corresponds to the numbers on the list.
-Also, by using option 6, the user enables to set the limit amoount of cryptocurrency per month and
+Also, by using option 6, the user enables to set the limit amoount of cryptocurrency per month and ensure that her spendigns will not exceed her expected expenditure unwillingly.

-## Option 3: Balance
+## Option 3: Deposit
 ```.py
 msg_deposit = "Enter amount to deposit($): "
 amount = validate_int_user(msg=msg_deposit, menu="")